HaxeFlixel/flixel-docs/README.md

 Then, either:

 - Navigate to `api/dox-gen`
-- Run `haxe testdocs.hxml`
+- Run `haxe build.hxml`, then `haxe localhost.hxml`

 or

-- Run the "Test Docs" build task in VSCode
+- Run the "Build Docs" build task in VSCode, then "Local Webserver"

 The docs will now be generated in the `api` folder.